keivanipchihagh/x-ui/README.md

 From now on, always access your dashboard via `<DOMAIN>:<DASHBOARD-PORT>` which is secure!
 Good for you.

 ## 📬 Your First Inbound
 Inbounds are for different configurations and protocols, not for every user.
-You can make infinite number of users on a single Inbound.
+You can make an infinite number of users on a single Inbound.
 Now create an Inbound with the following configurations:
 - Protocol: `Trojan`
 - Port: `<WHATEVER_JUST_ALLOW_IT_IN_YOUR_FIREWALL_AS_WELL>`
 - Disable insecure encryption: `True`